Keuffel and Esser: History

-In 1891, K & E started manufacturing slide rules.
+In 1984, Rowley-Scher Reprographics, Inc., a company then based in Washington D.C., acquired K&E's reprographics businesses in Arlington, Fairfax, and Norfolk, all located in Virginia.
+Keuffel and Esser was acquired by AZON Corporation in 1987.

+Products

+Perhaps most widely known for its high-quality slide rules, K&E made or sold a wide range of drafting, measuring, and calculating products.
+Among them were drafting kits and supplies, transits, planimeters, pocket and desk calculators, and fraction adders.
+By 1930 the K&E catalogue contained over 5,000 items.
+In 1959 a division was formed to specialize in the development and manufacture of optical, mechanical, and electronic systems for precision measurement of lengths and angles.
+At the time of the company's centennial in 1967 offered 10,000 different products.

+Slide rules

+In 1891, K&E started manufacturing slide rules.
+Over time it produced a range of instruments, in size, quality, price, and function, with specialized models developed for such tasks as designing municipal sewers, making cement-related calculations, medical functions, commerce, in extra length for enhanced accuracy and in braille for the blind.

 The company produced the 4139 Cooke Radio Slide Rule, designed in the mid-1930s by Nelson M. Cooke, of the Navy's Radio Materiel School, thousands of which were made.
-The K & E 4081-3 Log-Log Duplex Decitrig was a mainstay for engineering students and practicing engineers in the 1940s, 50s, and 60s.
+The K&E 4081-3 Log-Log Duplex Decitrig was a mainstay for engineering students and practicing engineers in the 1940s, 50s, and 60s.
 During World War II, the company made fire-control instruments for the US government and won seven Army-Navy "E" Awards for Excellence in Production.

-With the advent of the electronic, transistorized calculator in the 1970s, slide rules became obsolete for most uses.
-Slide rules had never been very profitable for K & E, so it was not difficult to discontinue the line.
-K & E's market share shrank because of other technological advancements, and the firm shut down its slide-rule engraving machines in 1975.
+With the advent of the pocketable electronic calculator in the 1970s, slide rules became obsolete for most uses.
+Slide rules had never been very profitable for K&E, so it was not difficult to discontinue the line.
+K&E's market share shrank because of other technological advancements, and the firm shut down its slide-rule engraving machines in 1975.